|Head of State

 |Brexit priorities||Economically speaking, Belgium has a strong relationship with the UK, which the country will want to maintain.
 Particularly for the Northern part, Flanders, trade relations with the UK will be high on the agenda.
 Sectors that are of great importance to Belgium are the chemical industry and machinery and textiles and it will be important for Belgium to include these in a future trade deal.
 In 2015, 8,8% of all Belgian exports went to the UK.
 The Belgian Prime Minister has reiterated that 10,000 jobs in Belgium exist thanks to trading relations with the UK.

 Another area the two countries work closely together on is security and terrorism.
-Together with the Netherlands and France the UK and Belgium recently introduced passenger lists and passport checks on those travelling on the international high speed train services.
+Together with the Netherlands and France the UK and Belgium has introduced passenger lists and passport checks on those travelling on the international high speed train services.
 Belgium wants the UK to continue to share intelligence with the EU.

 |What Mr Michel said on Brexit||“You can’t have all the advantages of preferential access to the market, and assume none of the consequences of being a member of an economic market.”